 At #4, Cincinnati is all about outdoor amenities and things to do.
 Here, the city’s recent revitalization efforts are paying off, as residents get to enjoy the great outdoors in a variety of ways.
 For instance, Cincinnati scored well for its high ratio of sports courts per capita; number of trails; and park score, which was second only to St. Paul among the cities we compared in this population bracket.

-Similarly, urban renewal efforts placed two prominent Nebraska cities among the top options for outdoor enthusiasts, as well: Lincoln (#3) scored well for good air quality and the 117 sunny days it sees per year, on average.
+Similarly, urban renewal efforts placed two prominent Nebraska cities among the top places to live for outdoor enthusiasts, as well: Lincoln (#3) scored well for good air quality and the 117 sunny days it sees per year, on average.
 Omaha (#5) also made the list with the highest ratio of miles of trails per capita.

 Three other entries in the top 10 also hailed from the Midwest: Des Moines, Iowa (#6); Boise, Idaho (#7); and Madison, Wis. (#9).

-We ranked the best U.S. cities for outdoor enthusiasts based on several indicators pertaining to outdoor activities.
+We ranked the places to live for outdoor enthusiasts in the U.S. based on several indicators pertaining to outdoor activities.
 We also split the ranking into two separate lists, one containing cities with more than 500,000 residents, and a second list containing cities with fewer than 500,000 residents.
 Points were awarded as follows: